section-engineering-education/engineering-education/content/articles/the-basics-of-fraud-detection-analytics/index.md

 Technology advancements have come with the risk of internet-related fraud.
-Fraud in organizations has led to the loss of revenue, which has led to the increased demand for fraud detection analytics.
-Fraud detection analytics enable organizations to detect fraudulent activities early enough to prevent the further occurrence or reduce the associated loss.
+Fraud in organizations has led to the loss of revenue, which has increased the demand for fraud detection analytics.
+Fraud detection analytics enable organizations to detect fraudulent activities early enough to prevent further occurrence of such activities or reduce the associated loss.

 This article will provide an overview of fraud detection analytics and explain why it is important in the tech industry.
 It will also take you through the fraud analytics methods and give you some tips for building a reliable fraud detection solution.